Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Pairwise Color Comparisons

 We used Colors 1 and 2 from~\autoref{table:colorsets} for each model and tier to conduct pairwise color comparisons.
 Each color set was tested in 50 pairwise comparisons for both permutations, resulting in 100 total comparisons per set at each temperature setting.

 \autoref{tab:pairwise_temp1_full_appendix} reports the results at \(T=1\), showing the proportion of times each position was chosen, along with effect sizes (Cohen’s~\(h\)) and associated \(p\)-values.
 Effect sizes are measured against a 50\% baseline, and \(p\)-values reflect the significance of deviation based on a two-sided binomial test.
-Even at the highest temperature setting used, most comparisons reveal statistically significant and substantial positional biases.
+Even at the highest temperature setting used, most comparisons reveal statistically significant and substantial position biases.
 We do not perform statistical tests for \(T=0\) as the results are almost deterministic.
+Pairwise comparisons for additional models are reported in Appendix~\ref{models:pair} and Appendix~\ref{lang:pair} respectively.

-\autoref{fig:pairwise_resume_temp_all} shows the results at different temperatures.
+\autoref{fig:pairwise_resume_temp_all} shows the results at different temperatures (\(T=0, 0.5,\) and \(1\)).
 At \(T=0\) (the topmost plot), all models strongly prefer the first option for high-quality color sets, and shift to the second position for lower-quality sets.
-While higher temperatures introduce randomness, the positional bias remains robust across models and tiers.
+For instance, GPT-4o-mini displayed a primacy effect in the top two tiers (Ideal and Fair) and a recency effect in the bottom two (Plain and Harsh).
+Claude 3 Haiku and Llama 3 8B showed a primacy effect in the top one and three tiers, respectively, and a recency effect in the bottom three and one tiers, respectively.
+While higher temperatures introduce randomness, the position bias remains robust across models and tiers.